Amazon.com briefly becomes Wall Street's most valuable company

-SAN FRANCISCO (Reuters) - Amazon.com (AMZN.O) briefly became the most valuable company on Wall Street in intraday trade on Monday, days after Microsoft Corp (MSFT.O) dethroned long-time leader Apple (AAPL.O).
+SAN FRANCISCO, Dec 3 (Reuters) - Amazon.com briefly became the most valuable company on Wall Street in intraday trade on Monday, days after Microsoft Corp dethroned long-time leader Apple.

 Amazon rose as much as 4.7 percent, putting its market capitalization at $865.0 billion.
 Apple was up 2.1 percent, giving it a market capitalization of $864.8 billion.